Karonga

 Karonga is a township in the Karonga District in Northern Region of Malawi.
-Located on the western shore of Lake Nyasa, it was established as a slaving centre sometime before 1877.
+Located on the western shore of Lake Malawi, it was established as a slaving centre sometime before 1877.
 As of 2018 estimates, Karonga has a population of 61,609.
-The common and major language spoken in this district is the Tumbuka language, which is also a regional language of Northen Malawi.
+The common and major language spoken in this district is the Tumbuka language, which is also a regional language of Northern Malawi.

 History

 Pre-historic tools and remains of hominids discovered in Malawi's remote northern district of Karonga provides further proof that the area could be the cradle of humankind.
 Professor Friedemann Schrenk of the Goethe University in Frankfurt told Reuters News that two students working on the excavation site in September 2009 had discovered prehistoric tools and a tooth of a hominid.
 "This latest discovery of prehistoric tools and remains of hominids provides additional proof to the theory that the Great Rift Valley of Africa and perhaps the excavation site near Karonga can be considered the cradle of humankind."
 Schrenk said.
 The site also contains some of the earliest dinosaurs which lived between 100 million and 140 million years ago and early hominids believed to have lived between a million and 6 million years ago.
 The discovery was at Malema excavation site 10 km from Karonga.